-During this stage the bloodstain patterns recorded in the previous stage are examined and interpreted.
+During this stage the bloodstains recorded in the previous stage are examined and interpreted.
 Accordingly, each bloodstain pattern is classified if necessary and possible.
-Experts try to answer the investigative question of "What could (not) have happened?" and can (help) formulate scenarios based on the findings and relevant contextual information.
-Experts should be aware of the limitations of the formulated scenario and its dependency of contextual information.
+Experts try to answer the investigative question of "What could (not) have happened?" and can (help) formulate possible explanations of events based on the findings and relevant contextual information.
+Experts should be aware of the limitations of the formulated explanations and its dependency of contextual information.